 Reading the room – how recession impacts indoors design

 In times of recession, while clients become more conservative with their spending, designers seize the possibility to take bold risks.
-“Design is the last differentiator among products,” Penny Sparke, Director of Kingston University London’s Modern Interiors Research Centre, informed European CEO.
+“Design is the last differentiator among products,” Penny Sparke, Director of Kingston University London’s Modern Interiors Research Centre, informed the European CEO.
 “You’ve perfected the era.
 You’ve perfected the capability.
 The most effective thing left to do is design something to make it appealing.
 So, truly, the layout does thrive in a recession.

 Reading the room – how recession impacts indoors design 1